haskellguide/module-syntax/README.md

 Some sections are marked with ★.
 These are optional in the sense that the following material does not rely heavily on them.
 If time is short, e.g. during a workshop, they can be skipped, and the participants can be invited to come back to them on their own.

-# acknowledgments

-This learning module is a composition of work by Joachim Breitner which was sponsored by [DFINITY Foundation](http://dfinity.org/) and the Data61 functional programming laboratorya We thank them for their generiousity and allowing us to remix their work.

 The basics of functional programming
 ====================================